-This is how Jesus described his mission, and he charged his followers to be his ambassadors among every people and nation on earth.
-OMSC invites Christian missionaries, church leaders, and scholars engaged in intercultural ministry to join us for a season of renewal, training, and study.
+This is how Jesus described his mission, and he charged his followers to be his witnesses among every people and nation on earth.
+OMSC invites missionaries, church leaders, scholars, and artists from every nation and Christian tradition for a season of study and spiritual renewal.

-Residents leave OMSC with renewed physical, spiritual, and intellectual vitality—with expanded visions and new skills for their work in intercultural ministry.
+Residents leave OMSC with renewed physical, spiritual, and intellectual vitality—with expanded visions and new skills for their ongoing participation in God's mission.

 Equipped for the Journey

-OMSC resident missionaries participate in a study program designed specifically to advance their knowledge and skills as intercultural ministers.
+OMSC residents participate in a Study Program designed specifically to advance their knowledge and skills.
 While this program is built around a series of innovative seminars, residents will also find a wide array of resources available for further study.
-In addition to a senior mission scholar-in-residence with whom they can consult, residents have access to the inexhaustible libraries of neighboring Yale University, including the world-renowned Day Missions Library.
+In addition to a Senior Mission Scholar with whom they can consult, residents have access to the inexhaustible libraries of neighboring Yale University, including the world-renowned Day Missions Collection.

 From Every Tribe, Tongue, and Nation

 Nigerian missionaries working in leadership training in Togo; Myanmar church leaders engaged in theological education and tribal empowerment; South Korean missionaries founding a school for girls in Pakistan; A Malaysian pastor rediscovering his vocation as a gifted visual artist.
 Our Residential Community represents a wonderfully diverse fellowship, united by faith in Jesus Christ.